 In order to secure a bank loan, however, you’ll almost certainly have to put up collateral.
 This means that in the event business doesn’t go as you hope, you may end up losing property (for example, a house or a car) to the bank as it recoups its costs.

 Likely have to put up collateral to secure

-4. Peer-to-peer Business Loans
+4. Peer-to-peer business loans

 To secure a P2P loan, you’ll need to submit all of the relevant documentation that other forms of small business financing require: business information, tax data, financial statements, contact information, and more.
 Depending on the lender, you may have to meet certain requirements to obtain a loan.
-For example, a lender might only funds businesses that have been open for at least one year, have a credit score of 620 or higher and have generated $25,000 in annual revenue.
+For example, a lender might only fund businesses that have been open for at least one year, have a credit score of 620 or higher and have generated $25,000 in annual revenue.

 If you choose this form of financing, do your due diligence to make sure you know exactly how much money you’ll have to repay.

 Pros of peer-to-peer business loans: